alshdavid/BorrowScript/specification/concurrency-and-parallelism.md

     console.log("Hello from queue")
   })

-  // block thread, waiting for queue to clear queue.flush()
+  // block current thread, waiting for queue to clear queue.flush()
 }
 ```